 The swine nutrition program at the WCROC focuses on the nutritional needs of highly productive breeding sows, weaned pigs and market hogs in a variety of housing systems.
 Much effort is dedicated to the efficient use of co-product feeds such as those from the bio-fuel industries, ethanol and biodiesel.
 One of our more recent studies evaluated the efficacy of dried algae meal in diets for nursery pigs.

 Energy conservation is on everyone's mind, including pork producers.
 Scientists at the WCROC are studying ways that pork can be produced using less energy derived from fossil fuels, which will reduce the carbon footprint of pork production, including teaming up with WCROC renewable-energy researchers.
 We collected data throughout the past year to establish baseline energy usage, and installed a solar panel on one of our finishing barns in June 2015.
-Learn more about energy systems in our swine production facilities, or by watching research with energy conservation (video).
+Learn more about energy systems in our swine production facilities, watch research with energy conservation (video), or view the Reducing Fossil Fuel Use in Swine Production presentation (PDF).

 Outreach and Education